isa-nurbek/leet-code-challenges/README.md

 - Track my progress in solving problems from **LeetCode** and **AlgoExpert**.
 - Share solutions with clear explanations and well-commented code.
-- Serve as a resource for others preparing for technical interviews.
+- Serve as a resource for preparing technical interviews.

 ## 🗂️ Structure